• Skip to main content

 13,000 SF

-The Columbus Jack now has a second life and is a reminder that everything old does not have to be covered up with new drywall and fresh paint.
-Sometimes, a structure like “The Jack,” can be returned to its original rough texture and provide a unique living and work space.
-In November 2013, this project received an AIA Columbus Design Merit Award from AIA Columbus.
+The Columbus Jack now has a second life and is a reminder that everything old must not be covered with new drywall and fresh paint.
+Sometimes, a structure like The Jack can be returned to its original rough texture and provide a unique living and workspace.